Skip to main content

 Test the task

-Finally, test your task by restarting your computer, waiting one minute, and confirming that the QuickBooks Web Connector opened automatically after startup using the same steps as in the first section of this guide.
+Finally, test your task by restarting your computer, signing in to Windows, waiting one minute, and confirming that the QuickBooks Web Connector opened automatically using the same steps as in the first section of this guide.

-By following these steps, the QuickBooks Web Connector will now always start automatically whenever you start your computer.
+By following these steps, the QuickBooks Web Connector will now relaunch after reboot once the Windows user signs in.